AAC&U Inclusive Excellence Commission

 The Howard Hughes Medical Institute plays a powerful role in advancing scientific research and education in the United States.
 Its scientists, located across the country and around the world, have made important discoveries that advance both human health and our fundamental understanding of biology.
 The Institute also aims to transform science education into a creative, interdisciplinary endeavor that reflects the excitement of real research.

-The 2018 Inclusive Excellence competition is open to all four-year institutions that offer a baccalaureate degree in the natural sciences, are not-for-profit, and are accredited by their regional accrediting organization.
-Institutions that did not submit a pre-proposal or were not invited to submit a full proposal for the 2017 competition have the opportunity to submit a pre-proposal for the 2018 competition.
+The program announcement for the third round of the Inclusive Excellence competition (IE3) that will select 30 additional schools for awards is now available.
+All awards will be for five years and total $1 million.
+IE3 is open to all four-year institutions that offer a baccalaureate degree in the natural sciences, are not-for-profit, and are accredited by their regional accrediting organization.
+Institutions that are already part of the IE community are not eligible to submit a new pre-proposal.

 Information about the HHMI Inclusive Excellence program can be found at: www.hhmi.org/InclusiveExcellence.